 What to do at the border

-There are two queues at passport control – one for European Union (EU)*, European Economic Area (EEA), British and Swiss nationals, and a second for all other nationalities.
+There are two queues at passport control – one for British, European Union (EU), European Economic Area (EEA), Swiss, American, Australia, Canada, Japan, New Zealand, Singapore, South Korea nationals and a second for all other nationalities.

 At the passport desk a Border Force officer will ask to see your passport or travel document and any supporting documentation necessary for your visit.
 Your passport must be valid for the whole of your stay.